cybergirlgabby/Google-Cybersecurity-Certificate/Conducting-Security-Audit.md

 ## 1. Introduction

-In this activity, I will conduct a security audit for a fictional company, Botium Toys, a manufacturer and retailer of children's toys.
 With Botium’s expanding online presence, the IT department faces increasing pressure to safeguard the company's digital assets.
 To address these concerns, a comprehensive IT security audit has been commissioned.
 This report will feature important aspects of the audit, including the scope and goals of the audit, and the results of the assessment.